Dennis the Menace and Gnasher: David Sutherland strips (1970–1998)

-In 1970, Davey Law took ill and retired from the strip, leaving Dennis in need of a new artist.
-Dave Sutherland, who was already the artist of Biffo the Bear and The Bash Street Kids, was chosen.
+In 1971, David Law took ill and retired from the strip, leaving Dennis in need of a new artist.
+David Sutherland, who was already the artist of Biffo the Bear and The Bash Street Kids, was chosen.
 Dennis made a cameo in a Biffo story in 1972, citing his wish to be on the cover.
 This dialogue proved to be almost prophetic, as he became the cover star of the comic in 1974 (issue 1678, cover date 14 September 1974), a position he held until 2018.
 His first cover story consisted of him using the issue's free gift, the Happy Howler, to torment people, including his Dad and in an opera house, who gives Dennis's dad a free gift of his own, a slipper.

 Dennis's popularity was emphasised in 1976, when he was awarded his own fan club.
-Members would get a membership card, a club wallet, and two badges.
+Members would get a membership card, a club wallet and two badges.
 This became the foundation of The Beano Club years later.
 The club was well known for being popular amongst celebrities, as well as Beano readers.
 Phil Lynott, Mark Hamill, and Linford Christie were among many to join.
 A strip promoting an all-new Dennis T-shirt for club members emerged in 1978.
 It featured a guest appearance from Minnie the Minx and consisted of the two fighting over to whom the red-and-black jersey image truly belongs.

 The Beano turned 40 in 1978.
 To celebrate, Dennis's weekly comic strip this week featured him celebrating his birthday and his menacing antics with his brand new cowboy outfit.

 In 1980, The Beano reached a landmark 2000th issue.
 The front cover depicted Dennis offering to show readers the first issue of the comic.
 Incidentally and fitting well with the character's menacing nature, the comic was at the bottom of the pile.
-The character was then featured in one of the first Beano spin-off comics, The Beano Comic Libraries.
+The character was then featured in one of the first Beano spin-off comics The Beano Comic Libraries.
 He was one of the first Beano characters to get a feature-length story, which in turn was called King Dennis.
 Dennis was also a character present in the most successful Beano annual to date in 1983.